Dwelling Place’s new leadership team reflects focus on people-first initiatives

 Lambert will be responsible for ensuring the financial sustainability of Dwelling Place's expanded vision.
 His experience as a CPA and at various organizations in Grand Rapids, including the Kent County Land Bank, will help the organization meet the rising demands that exist around affordable housing.

-Jacob Homer will take on the new role of chief real estate development officer, responsible for overseeing property development with a focus on creating spaces that foster community and personal well-being.
+Jacob Horner will take on the new role of chief real estate development officer, responsible for overseeing property development with a focus on creating spaces that foster community and personal well-being.

-Dwelling Place says Homer is bringing strong expertise from a variety of affordable housing programs.
-Jacob previously worked at PK Companies LLC as Vice President and member of PK Companies LLC Development and Finance Associate.
+Dwelling Place says Horner is bringing strong expertise from a variety of affordable housing programs.
+He previously worked at PK Companies LLC as Vice President.

 "The reason why it's important to have … a strong team of people working is because there are many aspects to this work,” says DeRoo.